Chapter 7 bankruptcy does not have to be complicated. Follow these 5 essential tips to make sure you have a successful case.

-If you can , hiring one is often a great investment.
+If you can afford an attorney, hiring one is often a great investment.

-If you cannot afford an attorney, you may consider going to a that will provide you with free help.
+If you can't afford an attorney, you may consider going to a legal aid organization that will provide you with free help.

 Many legal aid organizations provide unbundled representation in which an attorney will help you fill out your forms, but you will file for bankruptcy on your own or “pro se.”

-This article is meant to help people who are on their own, but received help from a legal aid organization that reviewed their forms.
+This article is meant to help people who are filing for bankruptcy on their own, but received help from a legal aid organization that reviewed their forms.

-Here are five tips that will help you with confidence.
+Here are five tips that will help you get through the process with confidence.

 Even if you received limited assistance from an attorney who reviewed your bankruptcy forms to check them for accuracy and completeness, you are filing for bankruptcy pro se.

-During your , a trustee may ask you whether you are represented by a lawyer.
+During your 341 meeting, a trustee may ask you whether you are represented by a lawyer.
 The answer is no.

-It is important that you get this right so that you neither confuse the clerk nor your trustee when you’re going through the bankruptcy process.
+It's important that you get this right so that you don't confuse the court clerk or your bankruptcy trustee when you’re going through the bankruptcy process.

-Most courts do not allow pro se debtors to to the court through the electronic filing system.
+Most courts don't allow pro se debtors to submit their paperwork to the court through the electronic filing system.